sarahutton981/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 In fewer than 200 words: This quote by computer scientist Donald Knuth emphasizes that striving to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially obscure actual performance bottlenecks.
 Instead, focus first on writing clear, correct, and maintainable code.
 Optimize only after profiling and identifying where improvements are genuinely needed, as a well-structured program often yields better performance than an overly-optimized but cluttered one.

+# 2024-02-15
+- "Today's programming wisdom is to remember that code is read far more often than it is written.
+Therefore, strive for clarity and maintainability in your work.
+Write self-explanatory code with meaningful variable names, concise comments, and adhere to consistent coding standards.
+Optimize for readability and simplicity because the most elegant solution isn't always the most complex one.
+Always keep in mind that future you or someone else will thank you for writing easy-to-understand code."

+In essence, today's programming wisdom emphasizes on the importance of writing readable and maintainable code over merely functional code.
+It serves as a reminder that good programming practice values clarity and simplicity as much as it does technical proficiency.